How Long Does It Typically Take to Get a Nursing Degree?

 Average Salary

-The median annual salary for this professional nursing career is $73,300, however, that number fluctuates based on a number of factors including level of education.
+The median annual salary for this professional nursing career is $73,300, however, that number fluctuates based on a number of factors including level of education and which state you choose to work in.
 According to PayScale, ADN degree holders earn roughly $71,000 annually, while those who complete a BSN program average $86,000 annually.
 It’s worth noting that BSN-prepared nurses can also move on to higher managerial positions, such as a hospital’s Chief of Nursing.

 Advanced Practice Registered Nurse: Career Review